Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 ## A Systems lens

-It is surprising that as we are building software systems, we rarely think in systemic terms about our own knowledge.
+It is surprising that as we are building software systems, we rarely think systemically about our own knowledge.
 Diana Montalion addresses this in her book [Learning Systems Thinking](https://learningsystemsthinking.com/).
 She invites us to consider that:

 *Knowledge Stock*: This refers to the store of knowledge a knowledge worker has developed or can access.
 Knowledge workers are individuals whose profession involves being "paid to think"